 Parks and Beautification Board

 Advises the Mayor and Council on all park development matters, reviews landscape plans associated with the development process, and promotes beautification of the City.
-Meets the second and fourth Thursday of the month at 5:30 p.m. in the 3rd Floor Conference Room of City Hall.
+Meets the second and fourth Thursday of the month at 5:30 p.m. at City West.
 All members serve a three-year term.

 Personnel Review Board